 You can apply to pay off your back taxes by monthly installments.
 You may be approved for a payment plan if the following are true:

 You will end up paying more with an installment agreement, as interest will be added and compounded daily on the outstanding balance.
 The back taxes will also incur late payment penalties.
 You should pay as much as you can up front and agree to the shortest payment period you can reasonably afford.

 You are not eligible for an installment agreement if you are already subject to an Earnings Withholding Order for Taxes.

 If you don’t have the income or assets to pay your back taxes, and you are unlikely to in the foreseeable future, you may be a candidate for an offer in compromise (OIC).
 An OIC allows you to pay less than the amount you owe in back taxes.

 The tax board will accept an OIC when the offer is the most it can expect to collect from you within a reasonable amount of time.
 It will consider the following factors:

 If your OIC is accepted, you can’t pay in installments; you must pay the offered amount as a lump sum.

-If you have any concerns about tax debt, you are not alone.
-Solvable can match your individual needs with trusted debt relief providers who can advise you about your options.
+If you have any concerns about back taxes, you are not alone.
+Solvable can match your individual needs with trusted back tax assistance providers who can advise you about your options.